 “Age is relative.
 By the time I was your age, Mom was dead, I’d learned how to kill pretty efficiently, and we didn’t really have a drinking age.”
 He dropped the bottle and it simply vanished.
 “Dad survived, but he thought I was dead.”
 His eyes opened wider.
 “When you see my dad, can you tell him I’m alive?
 I didn’t die in that camp, I was plucked out of the timeline by—”

 Wow.
 So many things Bobby simply couldn’t process.

 No! the Bird Lady squawked.

 How much should Bobby tell this kid?
 Tell himself, but not himself?
 This conversation had been completely different when he’d been on the other side.
 Bobby hadn’t been in his underwear.
 He’d been naked and bleeding, plucked from an alien prison camp where Mom had died.
-Dad had lived, and the Bird Lady yanked a dying Bobby out of the dirt and threw him into the White Room where yet another Bobby Decker had been waiting.
+Dad had lived, and the Bird Lady and her minion named Leighton Lawes yanked a dying Bobby out of the dirt and threw him into an alternate timeline where yet another Bobby Decker had been waiting.
 With whiskey.

 You cannot tell him a thing!
 The Bird Lady squealed.

 Bobby winced at the volume.
 No. He might not be Time Police, but he knew the consequences of messing with the timeline.

 “By good people who needed my help.”
 Close enough to the truth.

 “And… I’m going to meet your father, the one from your dimension?” the younger Bobby asked.